infamousfrogs/infamousfrogs/README.md

 # Update: Meal.it
-The Legacy code of Simply Recipes was further developed on to incorporate additional features [Website](https://whats-in-the-pantry.herokuapp.com/)
+The Legacy code of Simply Recipes was further developed on to incorporate additional features.

+[Website](https://whats-in-the-pantry.herokuapp.com/)

 # Meal.it Team